The Effect of Stellar Contamination on Low-resolution Transmission Spectroscopy: Needs Identified by NASA's Exoplanet Exploration Program Study Analysis Group 21: Future Complementary Observations

 \subsubsection{Photometric approaches to constrain active-region parameters}

 \paragraph{Long-baseline photometry.} Precise, time-domain photometric surveys (e.g., CoRoT, \Kepler{}, \Ktwo{}, and \TESS{}) have revolutionized our understanding of stellar activity by enabling the measurements of stellar flares and stellar rotation for a wide range of spectral types.
 As discussed in \autoref{sec:sg4-vlb_photometry}, long-baseline photometry of exoplanet host stars can be used effectively to monitor for epoch-to-epoch stellar variability \citep[e.g.,][]{knutson12, Sing2015, Mallonn2016, Mallonn-18, Zellem2017, Mansfield2018, Kilpatrick2020, Rosich-20}.
 Complementary observations from the ground allow us to place comparatively temporally-limited observations with space-based observatories into a larger baseline to explore whether any observed variations can be attributed to the variability of the host star.
-These observations can be conducted on a variety of platforms, from automatic robotic telescopes \citep[e.g.,][]{dukes92} to even 6-inch-class telescopes, which have the potential to observe even a relatively dim 11.3~V-mag host star with a per-minute precision of 0.67\% \citep{zellem20}.
+These observations can be conducted on a variety of platforms, from automatic robotic telescopes \citep[e.g.,][]{dukes92} to even 15-cm-class telescopes, which have the potential to observe even a relatively dim 11.3~V-mag host star with a per-minute precision of 0.67\% \citep{zellem20}.
 From space, the recently selected Pandora SmallSat Mission \citep{Quintana2021} will explore the potential of small telescopes (0.45\,m) to reliably constrain stellar photospheres and exoplanetary atmospheres by collecting multi-epoch, long-baseline transit observations of active K- and M-type exoplanet hosts with simultaneous visible photometry and NIR spectroscopy.
+Likewise, the Ariel Space Mission \citep{Tinetti2021} will study planetary transits across 0.5--7.8\,$\micron$ with a combination of short-wavelength photometric channels (0.5--0.60\,$\micron$, 0.6--0.80\,$\micron$, 0.80--1.10\,$\micron$) and long-wavelength spectroscopic channels (1.10--1.95\,$\micron$ at $R{\ge}15$, 1.95--7.8\,$\micron$ at $R{\sim}$30--100).